muskanbatra-dev/react-codeEvolution/React/22/notes/component-lifecycle-methods.md

 ## Unmounting
 When a Component is being removed from the DOM

-- static getDerivedStateFromProps
+- componentDidUnmount

 ## Error Handling
 When there is an error during rendering in a lifecycle method , or in constructor of a childComponent.

-- static getDerivedStateFromProps
+- static getDerivedStateFromError
+- componentDidCatch